 All project work submitted by students becomes the property of the School.
 Project work will normally be returned, but the School reserves the right to retain individual projects or complete portfolios as required by the Visiting Boards of the Professional Bodies or as exemplars for other students.

 Computers

-Computer use is increasing.
-Students may find it helpful to acquire a computer for personal use during the first three years of the course.
+Computer use is a normal feature of architectural practice.
+Students will find it helpful to acquire a computer for personal use early in the first three years of the course.